For Questions Contact: firstname.lastname@example.org.

 Review and Selection: Abstract scoring is completed by the Program Committee, and the ~60 top-ranking trainee-authored abstracts (semifinalists who receive $750 plus complimentary Annual Meeting registration) are submitted to the Awards Committee, which selects 18 finalists (who receive an additional $250) prior to the Annual Meeting.
 Finalists' presentations are judged by Awards Committee members at the Annual Meeting and six winners receive an additional $1,000 each.

-Notification: Semifinalists and finalists are notified in August, and may pick up their awards at the Annual Meeting (Note: We do not mail awards.).
-Overall winners are announced at the Annual Meeting.
+Notification: Semifinalists and finalists are notified in August, and will be sent their awards after the Annual Meeting (Note: We do not send awards early).

 For questions, contact Michael Dougherty, Director of Education, at email@example.com.